mikeph52/BioGenie/README.md

 - Separate different sequencies in a FASTA file ---> "-ss".
 - Print the different sequence headers from a FASTA file ---> "-sh".
 - Trim DNA sequence ---> "-tr".
+- Calculate the Number of Base Pairs(bp) ---> "-bp".
 - Get the purine/pyrimidine ratio --> "-pp".
 - Calculate melting temperature (Tm) of DNA sequences using the Wallace Rule(only valid for oligos <20bp) ---> "-mt1".
 - Calculate melting temperature (Tm) of DNA sequences using the SantaLucia 1998 nearest-neighbor method ---> "-mt2".